IBM/cpdctl/README_command_reference.md

 `--output-file` (string)
 :    Path to a file where the identifiers of pipeline, pipeline run are preserved after execution cache data are migrated

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
-:    Specific project in which old pipeline run execution cache data will be migrated
+:    Specific project in which old pipeline run execution cache data will be migrated This option is mutually exclusive with '--project'.

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
-:    Specific space in which old pipeline run execution cache data will be migrated
+:    Specific space in which old pipeline run execution cache data will be migrated This option is mutually exclusive with '--space'.

 `--verbose` ()
 :    Whether to display detailed processing information (default: false)